Tom Cullen (Irish republican): Biography

 On the same day as the Bloody Sunday (1920) massacre he was one of the gunman involved in the shooting of 18 suspected members of the Cairo gang.

-Irish Historian Tim Pat Coogan says Cullen and two others completed the intelligence team which broke the Dublin Castle spy system.
+According to Irish Historian Tim Pat Coogan, Cullen and two other intelligencers broke the Dublin Castle spy system.

 He sided with the Pro-Treaty forces during the Irish Civil War and joined the Irish National Army, rising to the rank of Major-General.

 When the Irish Republican Army Organisation (IRAO) was founded, Cullen was elected organiser.

 During Collins’ funeral he led the procession carrying his coffin to Glasnevin Cemetery.

 Death

 He died from asphyxia due to accidental drowning (according to his death certificate), on 20 June 1926 and was buried in Rathnew cemetery.
 Up until the mid 1960s, veterans from Dublin and Wicklow held an annual commemoration in his honor.